gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-02-15-authentication-testing-new-controller.markdown

 There are a few things to note here.
 I create `$sut` for "System Under Test".
 This is just a little convention I use, you don't have to.
 The SUT is the controller, and I feed it a standard request.
 It works when there is a user in the database, just as we expect.

-Notice also I clear the session on every `tearDown` - Lithium persists the session between tests otherwise so always work to make your tests **idempotent** - that is, that they can be run in any order, that they don't affect one another.
+Notice also I clear the session on every `tearDown` - Li3 persists the session between tests otherwise so always work to make your tests **idempotent** - that is, that they can be run in any order, that they don't affect one another.

 Let's run just this new test, let's not run the whole suite just yet: